emicklei/melrose/docs/cli.md

 The program `melrōse` is a Read–Eval–Print Loop (REPL) that produces or consumes MIDI.
 By entering statements using the [language](dsl.html), `melrōse` will send out MIDI messages to any connected [DAW](daw.html).

-Although it is possible to program directly using the command line interface of `melrōse`, it is much more convenient to use the Visual Studio Code editor with the [Melrose Plugin](vsc.html).
+Although it is possible to program directly using the command line interface of `melrōse`, it is much more convenient to use the Visual Studio Code editor with the [Melrose Plugin](vsc.html) which uses the [HTTP API](http.html) of the same running program.

 ### program flags

 You can start the program `melrōse` without any flags.
-You can use the following flag to change its behavior.
+You can use the following flags to change its behavior.

     -http string
         address on which to listen for HTTP requests (default ":8118")